gabrielbrise/pz-mod-obvious-recipe-chipped-stone/README.md

 ## Installing the mod:

-Copy the `obviousrecipechippedstone` folder inside `/mods` in your Project Zomboid installation.
+Copy the `obviousrecipechippedstonemod` folder inside `/mods` in your Project Zomboid installation.

 ## Recipes: